 Each treatment cycle lasts for 12 minutes.
 Each foot or hand is placed into the device and receives one cycle of treatment at each appointment.
 Each treatment cycle is started by the Podiatrist.
 Lunula treatment is not harmful to you in any way as the device uses low power settings.
 No heat will be felt, unlike treatment with other lasers.
 Some people may feel a mild pins and needles sensation as the blood vessels dilate and the increased blood supply floods the area.
 Most people feel nothing at all.
 After the first cycle you will be given anti-fungal creams for the skin to take home with you and apply daily.
 This is more of a precaution than a treatment to ensure that any fungal spores sitting on the skin are eliminated so they cannot infect the damaged nail.
 Your shoes will also be sprayed with an anti-microbial shoe spray (these can be purchased in clinic or via our web shop) and you will be given an advice sheet on how to prevent fungal infections and keep your nails healthy.

 Generally four cycles will be administered per foot or hand as part of the initial treatment package.
-Each cycle is carried out between one week and four weeks apart until the fourth treatment.
-If further treatment is required, additional cycles will be carried out with a minimum of four weeks between them.
+Each cycle is carried out between one week and six weeks apart until the fourth treatment.
+If further treatment is required, additional cycles can be carried out.

-At the fourth appointment nails will be photographed again and cut and filed.
+At appointment nails will may be photographed and cut and filed, where required.
 Some changes to the nail may be apparent at this early stage, however it does take several months to be able to see healthy growth and less damage.

-Four weeks after this appointment nails will be reviewed either in clinic, if nail care will be required, or by photograph, which we will ask patients to email to us.
+Four weeks after the fourth treatment nails will be reviewed either in clinic, if nail care will be required, or by photograph, which we will ask patients to email to us.
 As nails take a minimum of 18 months to grow out (time is dependant on patients’ nail growth rate and severity of initial damage seen) LNLC like to review progress regularly.
 Photo reviews are free of charge, however appointments in clinic are chargeable at our routine appointment rate.

 - 100% safe